Practical advice for new SIEFs

-If your SIEF only has a few members and you do not expect many newcomers, you can also agree to work without such an agreement.
+If your substance is registered by only a few companies and you do not expect many newcomers, you can also agree to work without such an agreement.

 Remember that you may receive requests to share data after 2018, and that you may be requested to provide additional data during substance or dossier evaluation.
 Therefore, make sure that the agreement with your co-registrants goes beyond the 2018 registration deadline.